Pedestrian Accident Wrongful Death

 - Any minors who were at least 50 percent dependent on the deceased for financial support

 - Any individual entitled to the decedent’s property according to California’s intestate succession laws

-First off, a successful wrongful death case will involve proving:
+A successful wrongful death case will involve proving the following:

 - The death of a pedestrian

 - That the negligence or reckless actions of the defendant caused the pedestrian’s death